Be Your Own Model

 The onboarding video is often ignored

-Our research found that the customers didn’t understand that this flow results in one photo but thought that they would have to launch the camera on each product they want to try on.
+Our research found that the customers didn’t understand that this flow results in one photo but thought that they would have to launch the camera on each product they wanted to try on.

 Enhancements